kazuotani14/iLQR/notes.md

 ### To-do

-* Fix calculate_cxu - why do we calculate the final one?
-// TODO try  export OMP_PROC_BIND=true
+* forward_pass edits xs regardless of whether that value of alpha is used - it should instead return/fill xnew for use later

 * Test acrobot with tight constraints.
 Why doesn't it work?
     * Bug: in forward_pass if we use us (clamped) instead of u_curr (unclamped), we can't solve the problem.
 Should we even have to clamp a lot?
 Isn't boxQP supposed to take care of this?
 And K matrix in direction of clamped inputs should be zero.
 TODO check this
         * limits are crossed without applying control gains (just feedforward), but only by a bit - TODO check K matrix

-    * forward_pass edits xs regardless of whether that value of alpha is used - it should instead return/fill xnew for use later
+* Fix calculate_cxu - why do we calculate the final one?

 * Optimize
     * run in MPC mode on perturbed model - how fast is it with warm-start?
-    * try callgrind (get working on laptop? on aws?)
+    * try callgrind (on linux; having some issues on laptop)
-    * check data structures - what can be improved? more pass-by-reference
-        * Replace vector<MatrixXd> with Matrix3D from Ben Stephens' implementation
-    * Parallelize derivatives with openmp (see  `try_openmp_finite_diff.cpp`)
-        * calculating derivatives - use finite_diff2?
-            * Replace names with "Jacobian", "Hessian", etc
-        * Note: get_cost_2nd_derivative_mt doesn't work anymore because there's a (t<T) check in functions
+    * replace virtual function call to dynamics with template/policy
     * Speed up backward pass - what else can be done?
     * parallelize line search with openmp? how often does it end on the first few iterations?
     * Turn off assertions in a clean way